ABOUT THE TOOL

 With this tool, explore progress toward achieving the United Nations Sustainable Development Goals (SDGs).
 Designed to spur improvements in health, equity, and overall well-being by 2030 in countries at all levels of development, the SDGs follow the Millennium Development Goals (MDGs) and were adopted in 2015.

-- Use the latest version of Chrome, Internet Explorer (currently IE11), Edge, or Firefox.
+- Use the latest version of your preferred web browser.

 - Use Ctrl+0 to reset the browser zoom.
-Sometimes having the browser zoomed in or out interferes with the layout or a few mouse-dependent properties.
+Having the browser zoomed in or out may interfere with the layout or properties that are mouse-dependent.

-- If the visualization isn't loading or looks distorted, try clearing your cache.
+- If the visualization is not loading or looks distorted, try clearing your cache.
 See http://www.wikihow.com/Clear-Your-Browser's-Cache for pointers.